 - a programming component to the thesis research

 Communication.
 Research is of little use if it is not communicated to others.
 Furthermore, a doctoral student's reputation is largely based on his or her writing and presentation.
 All doctoral students should be able to communicate original technical ideas orally and in writing.
 Although significant differences exist between oral and written presentations, the basic organizational skills and efforts are similar.
 All communication must make several points clearly:

 - Why is it different from previous work?

-The student's advisor will establish speaking and writing requirements for the student.
-The advisor will be responsible for certifying that the student has gained sufficient proficiency in speaking and writing.
+Refereed publications and conference presentations are good evidence to meet speaking and writing requirements for the student.
+The advisor will be responsible for certifying with evidence that the student has gained sufficient proficiency in speaking and writing.

 Sample Programs of Courses

 The curricular requirements of our PhD program are flexible enough to accommodate students with varying backgrounds and interdisciplinary interests.
 Students will work closely with their graduate Studies Committee to design curricula that are commensurate with their backgrounds and interests.
 Click here for sample programs.

 The Department offers 200-level courses, which are taken both by advanced undergraduate students and graduate students.
 Students taking 200-level courses for graduate credit typically need to do additional work, frequently a project or class presentation.
 The Department also offers 300-level courses, which are open only to graduate students.